Registration powered by RegOnline

-Our 2014 Fall Summit will take place in South Florida in October.
-Please sign up for our newsletter ----> (to the right) to stay up to date with our event announcement.
+More details will follow and be posted on our "upcoming events" - Please sign up for our newsletter ----> (to the right) to stay up to date with our event announcement.

 Are you considering the transition to private medicine?
-You should mark your calendars for October!
+Mark your calendars for October!

 Please email or call with any questions.

 Are you interested in SPONSORING or EXHIBITING at our event?
 Please contact email@example.com or call 877-746-7301.